wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

   * default: YouTube selects the appropriate playback quality.

 == Changelog ==

+= 1.0 =
+* Major update:
+	With this release all the YTPlayer code has been rewritten to use the Youtube® iframe API.
+	That means that for all browsers that support HTML5 VIDEO tags the component will use that instead of the FLASH player;
+	saving processor worming and speeding up performances.
+	As the "seekTo()" method of the API was retrieving an error I opened an issue ticket on the Youtube bug tracking system thinking that anyway they would never take care of it.
+	But after 3 days they write me back saying the bug was fixed :-).
+So now I can publish this great new release!

 = 0.6.7 =
 * bug fix: 			raster image display.